Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 # Getting Started & The Pre-Ada Topics

-Welcome to this the Ada Course.
-This course, through the "Learn" Learning Management System is a major tool we will use in your education at Ada.
-The Precourse Unit consists of three Topics: **Getting Ready**, **Practice with Python**, and **Social Justic**.
+Welcome to the Ada Precourse!
+This course, delivered through the "Learn" Learning Management System, is a major tool we will use throughout your education at Ada.
+The Precourse Unit consists of three Topics: **Getting Ready**, **Practice with Python**, and **Social Justice**.
 Each topic has a collection of lessons you will need to complete **prior to starting at Ada**.

 ## Learn Terms